HenryF23/nml-server-monitoring/README.md

 the same layer-2 network; see Docker's [port-publishing documentation](https://docs.docker.com/engine/network/port-publishing/).

-Both stacks use Docker's built-in `bridge` and one shared network namespace per stack.
+Remote node stacks and the central stack use Docker's built-in `bridge` and one shared network namespace per stack.
 Compose creates no project networks or additional subnets.
 This avoids subnet allocation from Docker's `default-address-pools`, but the built-in bridge provides weaker isolation from unrelated containers; use trusted Docker hosts.
+A node installed with `--same-host` uses host networking so it can reach the central machine's own published address; all of its monitoring listeners remain on host loopback.

 When central and node stacks share a host, their default ports do not conflict.
 If central binds to `0.0.0.0`, do not set `GRAFANA_PORT=9095` because the node